danstarns/centralized-eth-erc20-payments/README.md

 ### Account Creation

-When a user creates an account, a message is placed onto the [Receiver queue](), the queue listener will create a [Receiver Contract](./contracts/contracts/Receiver.sol) associated with that User.
-Each Receiver is designed to accept [ERC20 USDT](https://tether.to/) token and is a child of/created by the [Bank Contract](./contracts/contracts/Bank.sol).
+When a user creates an account, a message is placed onto the [Receiver Deploy Queue](./src/receiver/deploy.js), the queue listener will create a [Receiver Contract](./src/contracts/contracts/Receiver.sol) associated with that User.
+Each Receiver is designed to accept [ERC20 USDT](https://tether.to/) token and is a child of/created by the [Bank Contract](./src/contracts/contracts/Bank.sol).

 ### Deposits

-When the [Receiver Contract](./contracts/contracts/Receiver.sol) is deployed the user will be able to query for there deposit address and deposit funds.
+When the [Receiver Contract](./src/contracts/contracts/Receiver.sol) is deployed the user will be able to query for there deposit address and deposit funds.
 The [Watcher]() watches the logs for the [ERC20 USDT](https://tether.to/) token, reconciles the sender address to an associated Receiver contract and then is able to relate a deposit to a user, thus updating the users balance.

 ### Withdrawals

 When a user requests a withdrawal a 'Withdrawal Request' is placed on the [Withdrawer]() queue.
 The Withdrawer shall and shall facilitate the transaction plus append a deposit against the User.

-## Services
+## Modules

-The project consists of following Node.js services deployed independently:
+The server consists of following modules:

-1. [API]() - User facing REST, handles account creation and withdrawal requests.
+1. [API](./src/api) - User facing REST, handles account creation and withdrawal requests.
-2. [Receiver]() - Listens for account creation and deploys the [Receiver Contract](./contracts/contracts/Receiver.sol) and associates the deployed contract with the new User.
+2. [Receiver](./src/receiver) - Listens for account creation and deploys the [Receiver Contract](./src/contracts/contracts/Receiver.sol) and associates the deployed contract with the new User.
 3. [Withdrawer]() - Listens for withdrawal requests and facilitates the transaction.
 4. [Watcher]() - Watches the [USDT Transfer](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol#L75) logs and records a deposit if the 'to' address is one belonging to a User.